 - Helps heal coughs

 Balm of Gilead ointment has done some miraculous feats on my homestead.
 It relieves pain, especially the pain from sore muscles, arthritis, and broken bones.
 It reduces swelling and inflammation.
-Balm of Gilead oil relieves pain at the nerve level and combined with St. Johns Wort infused oil, it can do amazing things where there are shooting pains or injuries in the joints or even broken bones.
-Combine Bal of Gilead with St. Johns Wort for nerve pain, and comfrey for bone healing.
+Balm of Gilead oil relieves pain at the nerve level, and reduces inflammation.
+Combined with St. Johns Wort infused oil, it can do amazing things where there are shooting pains or injuries in the joints or even broken bones.
+Combine Balm of Gilead with St. Johns Wort for nerve pain, and comfrey for bone healing.
+Balm of Gilead salve used alone or in combination with other herbs is beneficial for joint pain and stiffness, that inhibits movement.
+Combine it with cayenne for a warming salve that increases blood flow to joints.

 True Stories about the healing efficacy of Balm of Gilead